florian/diff-tool/README.md

 You probably know this from code review tools, e.g. the one from GitHub.
 I decided to implement my own diffing tool for fun. :)
+There's also a [blog post](https://florian.github.io/diffing) describing how this works.

 ## Usage